 During law school, Mr. Morlock worked as a Teaching Assistant for both the Legal Research and Writing and Appellate Advocacy program.
 He also served as a Notes and Comments Editor for the Florida Law Review.
 Prior to law school, Mr. Morlock worked as a Research Engineer for the Georgia Tech Research Institute in Atlanta, where he focused his research on electronic warfare and defense avionics systems.

-Mr. Morlock was recognized in 2020 and the six years immediately preceding as a North Carolina "Rising Star" for Intellectual Property Law by Super Lawyers magazine.
+Mr. Morlock was recognized in 2021 and the seven years immediately preceding as a North Carolina "Rising Star" for Intellectual Property Law by Super Lawyers magazine.

-Represented T-Mobile, Sharp and Motorola Mobility against patent infringement claims.
-We filed detailed counterclaims demonstrating why the asserted patent is invalid in view of the prior art.
+Represented T-Mobile, Sharp, and Motorola Mobility against patent infringement claims.
+Filed detailed counterclaims demonstrating why the asserted patent is invalid in view of the prior art.
 The plaintiff dismissed the claims against all defendants.
-(Judge Folsom).
 GellyFish Technology of Texas LLC v.
 Alltel Corp et al., No. 2:11-cv-00216 (E.D.
 Tex. filed Apr.
 13, 2011).

 Insights View All

 University of Florida College of Law J.D.
 (2008) with honors

 Georgia Institute of Technology B.S.
 (2005) Electrical Engineering, with honors